GenericMappingTools/gmt/doc/rst/source/std-opts.rst

 .. rubric:: Standardized Command Line Options available in GMT Classic Mode Only

-In GMT classic mode, options **-c** and **-l** are **NOT** available, but the following common options are available:
+In GMT classic mode, options **-c** and **-l** are **NOT** available, but the following common options are:

 .. list-table::
    :widths: 50 50